 Not sure what an EORI number or what it will mean for your business post-Brexit?

-Following a Brexit outcome of any kind, businesses that import or export goods with the EU will need to register for an Economic Operator Registration and Identification (EORI) number.
-This will then be used on the customs declarations businesses will need to create.
+Following a Brexit outcome of any kind – no deal or with a withdrawal agreement – businesses that import or export goods within the European Union (EU) will need an Economic Operator Registration and Identification (EORI) number.
+This will then be used on the customs declarations that businesses will need to create.

-This article has information on applying for and using an EORI number, and there’s also some broader advice if your company intends to trade goods with EU countries post-Brexit.
+This article has information about acquiring and using an EORI number, and there’s also some broader advice if your company intends to trade goods with EU countries post-Brexit.

 What is an EORI number?